List of Hollyoaks characters introduced in 2002

 The following is a list of characters who first appeared in the Channel 4 soap opera Hollyoaks in 2002, by order of first appearance.
 Hollyoaks is a long running Channel 4 soap opera in the United Kingdom.
 This year saw the introduction of the Dean family as an extension to current cast member Steph Dean's family.

 Norman Sankofa

 Norman Sankofa is a fictional character on the Channel 4 British television soap opera Hollyoaks.
-He was played by actor Jamie Luke between 2002–2004.
+He was played by actor Jamie Luke between 2002 and 2004.

 Norman is Theo Sankofa's younger brother.
 As a schoolchild, Norman was left homeless after Theo's death, a fact he hid for many months from the other Hollyoaks residents.
 Jack Osborne eventually befriended Norman and took him into his home, much to the annoyance of Jack's son, Darren, who Norman consequently had many run-ins with.
 After his A-levels, Norman started a brief relationship with Zara Morgan, only to vanish to train as a policeman, following in Jack's footsteps.